marsel-edu/docs/privacy-policy.md

 ## Calendar Integration

 If enabled, the Google Calendar integration API may be used to retrieve upcoming meeting information and assist with recording workflows.
-We comply with the Google API Services User Data Policy, including Limited Use requirements, consistent with your prior policy language.
+We comply with the Google API Services User Data Policy, including Limited Use requirements.

 ## Automatically Collected Information